 B2B social media marketing success doesn’t have to be difficult.
-Anyone can start a Twitter or Facebook page for their business, start posting, gain some traction, and spread the word about their brand and product offerings.
-Unless, you’re a B2B business.That’s a whole different ball game.
+Anyone can start a Twitter or Facebook page for their business, start posting, gain some traction, and spread the word about their brand and product.
+Unless, you’re a B2B business—that’s a whole different ball game.
 Most social media networks, other than LinkedIn are not set up for B2B marketing.
-B2B social media accounts have a much harder time at getting off the ground and achieving growth than their B2C betheren.
+B2B social media accounts have a much harder time at getting off the ground and achieving growth than their B2C brethren.

 Creating an effective B2B marketing strategy for social media requires an approach radically different from B2C social media marketing.

 So why does your B2B marketing strategy even need to include social media in 2020 and beyond?